Mary RemenschneiderAssociate Vice President and Campaign Director

 Mary Remenschneider oversees strategic planning, executive searches, institutional compliance and workplace culture development at Hope College.
 She works closely with the Board of Trustees and the president, to whom she reports directly.
 As a member of Hope’s Administrative Council and its liaison to the president, she collaborates to plan and execute major presidential programs and initiatives.
-In 2018 and 2019 she is coordinating the presidential search process and laying the groundwork for a successful transition of leadership of the college.
+In 2018 and 2019 she coordinated the presidential search process and laid the groundwork for a successful transition of leadership of the college.

 Mary managed development of the Hope for the World 2025 ten-year strategic plan and the subsequent campus master plan that supports the college’s strategic priorities; she now oversees their implementation.
 She co-chaired recent search and selection processes for Hope College’s provost, vice president for public affairs and marketing, and other major administrative positions, and recently implemented a trust index employee survey through the Great Place to Work Institute as one element of the continuing institution-wide effort to create a workplace culture in which all members can be successful.